 “They are intensely motivated.
 You cannot pull them away from their domain in which they have high ability,” Winner explains.
 “That’s all they want to do.”

 Harmon, despite an early introduction to trauma and drug addiction, exercises a fierce motivation to master chess that eventually propels her to the world stage.
 As her talents manifest, she finds support from a number of mentors who open up opportunities to encourage her growth.
-According to Winner, in addition to the natural proclivity a child has toward learning their field, these resources are also critical.
+According to Winner, in addition the the natural proclivity a child has toward learning their field, these resources are also critical:

 “It’s not just hard work,” she explains.
 It also requires an “environment that recognizes, values, and enables development in that area.”

 Maria Anna Mozart was born in 1751, five years before her brother Wolfgang Amadeus Mozart.
 She was a gifted harpsichord player, and she and her brother performed together as children across Europe.
 In a letter, her father wrote of her, “my little girl, although she is only 12 years old, is one of the most skillful players in Europe.”

 Despite her talent, when Maria Anna Mozart reached young adulthood, she was pulled out of touring to marry, while her brother continued.
 Although it’s impossible to calculate how much potential was lost when Maria Anna Mozart’s music career was cut short, she and her brother demonstrate the divergent paths of talent fostered and talent neglected.
 In the younger Mozart, a prodigious musical gift bloomed into adult mastery.
 In the elder, the same gift fizzled into an unrecognized life.